-After this is the asymptotic giant branch phase occurs in some stars: helium fusion has produced a core of Carbon and Oxygen and the helium only burns in a shell around this core, with continued hydrogen burning outside the helium shell.
+After this when such an asymptotic giant branch phase occurs in some stars: helium fusion has produced a core of carbon and oxygen and the helium only burns in a shell around this core, with continued hydrogen burning outside the helium shell.

-In some cases, when the AGB fusion has slowed due to running low on helium, there are relatively brief flashes of helium fusion, the star being known as a Born-again Star.
+In some cases, when the AGB fusion has slowed due to running low on helium, there are relatively brief flashes of helium fusion, the star being known as a born-again star.
 This lasts only a short while, on the order of two hundred years.
 (The term born again is also used for other situations where a dying star brightens for more than a "flash".)